Assyria History Timeline and Map

 The kingdom of Assyria

-The original capital, Ashur, was also the centre of the worship of the chief god of the same name, and long after it had ceased to be the centre of government was revered as a holy city.
+The original capital, Ashur, was also the center of the worship of the chief god of the same name, and long after it had ceased to be the center of government was revered as a holy city.
 Nineveh was the capital of the Assyrian empire at the time of its heyday, and as such was certainly one of the largest cities in the world at that time.
 Other capital cities at different times were Nimrud and, briefly, under Sargon II, Dur-Sharrukin (which means Sargon’s fortress).